 Keep your state’s Property Development Standards in mind when building your ADU

 Whether you already own an ADU that you plan to renovate, or you are planning to build one from scratch on your property, one of the first things that you want to look into is your area’s property development standards, so that everything is allowed, and everything flows smoothly for you once you have started.
-You will need to stay in compliance with your area’s local zoning, housing, and building codes to avoid complications later in the process.
+You will need to stay in compliance with your area’s, housing, and building codes to avoid complications later in the process.

 Each state may be a little different, so make sure and check your area for information about local ordinances that need to be met before starting your project.
 These zoning, housing, and building codes are set to ensure that your accessory house complies with state and international building standards.
 If this seems confusing to you, here are a few examples of how zoning, housing, and building codes can come into play while planning your ADU project: